 Speed isn't really the point.

 After a couple decades of the guitar pendulum swinging back to the middle, away from the speedsters of the '80s, we've got a ton of songs with easy guitar solos that rhythm and non-speed players can learn without having to spend hours struggling with complex soloing patterns.
+It can also be helpful to supplement lists like this with formal instruction.

 How We Chose Songs with Easy Guitar Solos